*Updated May 2021

 I think the majority of people my age, that I personally know have some form of debt whether that be student loans, a mortgage or credit card debt.
 I have mixed feelings about debt.
 I think it’s inevitable at some point in your life that you will have some form of debt.

 I’m all about finding ways to cut down our our expenses as we have financial goals set for our family.
-Amazon Prime doesn’t align with my goals of being frugal and owning a home one day.
+Amazon Prime doesn’t align with my goals of being frugal.
 Curse you Amazon Prime!

 But I want to share ways we cut back on our spending.